-The general public are becoming increasingly important and involved in the challenge of adapting and mitigating climate change.
+The general public are becoming increasingly important and involved in the challenge of adapting to and mitigating climate change.
 It’s not just the forward thinking companies who need to make more sustainable choices.
 However, willingness is required from UK (and global) communities in order to be able to support and engage with climate change mitigation and adaptation schemes.
-Research on this can be found here.

 More recently there has been increased interest from the general public on where their food comes from, with consumers becoming more aware of the environmental impact of some food through either production or travel.
 The market for environmentally sustainable locally produced food is growing allowing farmers to take advantage of the new market opportunities.